-Environmental and forest sciences professor at the University of Washington, Phillip S. Levin, told Truthout that Black, Latino and Native American communities nationwide face 60 percent greater vulnerability during wildfires compared to other communities.
+Nature Conservancy scientist Phillip S. Levin told Truthout that Black, Latino and Native American communities nationwide face 60 percent greater vulnerability during wildfires compared to other communities.
 Levin says metal roofs are often recommended for those that live in areas prone to wildfires, because they can withstand fire.
 However, he acknowledges that these aren’t an option for many homeowners or those who rent, because “if we don’t consider the social, economic and political context in which fires occur, then we won’t necessarily allocate our resources to the most vulnerable.”

 How Quickly Will Washington Adapt to the Wildfire Climate Crisis?